My 10 Favourite Ways to Get Vegan, Alkaline Protein

 Nut Butters: 18g per 100g

-This is a very quick win – almond butter especially, because it’s delicious, makes for an easy boost of protein, but also with fibre and fat so it keeps you full and satisfied for hours.
+This is a very quick win – almond butter especially, because it’s delicious, makes for an easy boost of protein, but also with fiber and fat so it keeps you full and satisfied for hours.

 Check out that recipe here in my 11-Portable, High Alkaline, High Protein Snacks Guide.